ailaG/johnny5race/README.md

 SETUP:
 Connect the Arduino to your computer, wire up the circuit accordingly.

+TODO:
-TODO: currently uses hardcoded IP address.
+- Currently uses hardcoded IP address.
+- Support any number>=1 of teams
+- Let user pick team
+- Make sure teams are picked in an even way?

+- Make video and draw circuit for github